 - Ideal for: Couples and small groups.

-6. A first class restaurant.
-Le Wepler
+Opt for a first class restaurant, Le Wepler

 - Where: Place de Clichy.